Khan/wonder-blocks/packages/wonder-blocks-tooltip/components/tooltip.md

 ### Complex anchor & title tooltip & placement default (top)

 In this example, we're no longer forcing the anchor root to be focusable, since the text input can take focus.
-However, that needs a custom accessibility implementation too (for that, we should use `UniqueIDProvider`, but we'll cheat here and just give our own identifier).
+However, that needs a custom accessibility implementation too (for that, we should use `UniqueIDProvider`, but we'll cheat here and give our own identifier).

 ```js
 import {View} from "@khanacademy/wonder-blocks-core";